ionathanch/scraps/README.md

 * Kipling.agda: The Kipling embedding from [Outrageous but Meaningful Coincidences](https://personal.cis.strath.ac.uk/conor.mcbride/pub/DepRep/DepRep.pdf).
 * CwF.agda, CwFModel.agda: A definition of a category with families in Agda, complete with equalities that must be satisfied, and a model using induction–recursion to define type encodings.
+* CwFSize.agda: Abandoned attempt at CwFs for sized dependent types.
 * cwf.lean: Categories with families as a typeclass in Lean.
 * Universes.lagda.md: Various ways to model a universe hierarchy.
 * StraTT.agda: A model of the universes of stratified type theory with explicit universe levels.